Fast, effortless and 100% online.

 No, not yet – so don’t panic!

-Although MTD came into effect for VAT-registered businesses in April 2022, the changes for the self-employed won’t happen until 6th April 2024 (which is actually a year later than planned due to Covid-19).
+Although MTD came into effect for VAT-registered businesses in April 2022, the changes for the self-employed won’t happen until 6th April 2026.
 This deadline gives you plenty of time to search and get compatible software in place to sort your future tax records!

 So once MTD for the self-employed comes into effect, what do you need to do?
 The biggest change is that you will no longer use HMRC’s website to file your tax returns.
 Instead, you’ll have to keep and submit digital records of your earnings and expenses using MTD-compatible software.